kobirhumayun/finance_management/DEPLOYMENT.md

 ### Secret management tips

 - Generate secrets using a password manager or a secure random generator (`openssl rand -hex 32`).
-- Never commit `.env` files to source control.
+- Never commit `env/*.env` files to source control.
 - When deploying to cloud platforms, define the variables using the platform's secret management feature.

 ## 3. Build artifacts